 - Keep it relevant.
-Make sure that respondents stay focused by showing them only those questions that apply to them.
-A great way to do this is by using skip logic to eliminate irrelevant questions.
+Create a survey that keeps respondents focused by only showing them questions that directly apply to them.
+A great way to do this is by using by using skip logic to eliminate irrelevant questions.

 - Avoid yes/no questions.
-Yes/no questions don’t capture people who are on the fence or nuances of people’s opinions – in other words, yes/no questions can’t give you the information you need!
+Yes/no questions don’t capture people who are on the fence or nuances of people’s opinions—in other words, when you reflect on how to make a survey, remember to leave yes/no questions out!

 - Avoid the matrix.
 Presented with a matrix, respondents will typically focus on filling out the grid rather than paying careful attention to each question—and that will damage your data quality.